The Rise of Experiential Marketing: Creating Memorable Moments in Hospitality

 The installations each follow a specific theme but revolve around sustainability and celebrating nature.
 The team also has a unique display each year to celebrate the Lunar New Year, known as the Chinese New Year.
 This brings unique, immersive cultural experiences to The Strip that are unlike anywhere else.
 And clearly, it works, as The Bellagio sees about 15,000 to 18,000 visitors a day.

-Knowing how attractive The Conservatory is, the Bellagio also began offering an immersive dining experience for guests to enjoy inside the Conservatory.
-It’s an exclusive experience that changes throughout the year to coincide with the season and theme of the Botanical Garden.
+Knowing how attractive the Conservatory is, the Bellagio also began offering an immersive dining experience inside it.
+This exclusive experience changes throughout the year to coincide with the season and theme of the Botanical Garden.

 2. South Wind Motel